kellyluo25/recollectives/_posts/pastlife - 2022.md

   - if they have past-lives
 ---

 I write this nearly eleven months after my last recapitulation, the life I lived last year.
-I've walked , on roads in different cities, countries even.
+I've walked twice as much this year compared to last year, on roads in different cities, countries even.

 <br />